yonis-savary/sharp/README.md

 # Add Sharp to your project
 composer require yonis-savary/sharp

-# Copy Public directory and 'do' script...
+# Copy Public directory and 'do' script, .gitignore, etc.
-# ...on linux
-cp -r vendor/yonis-savary/sharp/src/Core/Server/* .
-# ...on windows
-xcopy /s vendor/yonis-savary/sharp/src/Core/Server/* .

-# Create an empty configuration/project
-php do create-configuration
+# Then initialize your Sharp project
-php do create-application MyProject
+composer exec sharp-install && php do initialize

 # Launch built-in web server
 php do serve